 3. Emphasize Company Culture

 A company’s culture is comprised of several key elements, including work environment, company vision, ethics, and goals.
 Studies show that employee productivity increases in work environments that emphasize relationship building and reward teamwork, whereas companies that focus on hierarchies and individual success derail productivity.
-Achieving this begins when companies adjust their hiring practices, ensuring that new hires will work well with others to energize and motivate current employees.
+If you are wondering how to improve productivity at the workplace, adjust your hiring practices and ensure that new hires will work well with others to energize and motivate your employees.

 4. Strengthen Communication Protocols